 Application for Graduation (Degrees and Certificates): GRADUATION IS NOT AUTOMATIC.
-Each student who expects to receive a degree or certificate must complete an application and \$30 graduation fee must be paid.
+Each student who expects to graduate must submit a separate application and \$30 graduation fee for each degree or certificate earned, even if you do not plan on participating in commencement.
 The graduation application is available in the Registrar, Counseling, Career, and Assistant to the Dean of Students offices.
-The application should be completed in the semester before the student plans to graduate.
-Students who will complete all academic work in the fall semester must complete an application for graduation or certificate by Oct.
-5, 1998.
-Students who will complete academic work during the spring semester must complete the application by March 1, 1999.
-Each student's application will be reviewed and the student's program of study will be checked and verified.
+Students who will complete all academic work in the fall semester must complete a graduation application for a degree and/or certificate by Monday, Oct.
+4, 1999.
+Students who will complete academic work during the spring semester must complete the application by March 6, 2000.
+Each student's application will be reviewed and the student's program of study will be checked and verified by the graduate auditor.
 There will be only one commencement ceremony in the spring of each year.
 Regardless of graduation completion dates, all graduates are invited to attend Spring Commencement.

-Students who wish to earn a second degree from Manchester Community-Technical College will be required to: complete a minimum of 15 credits beyond the number required for the initial degree, fulfill all requirements of the second degree, and pay a second graduation fee of \$30 if degrees are not received simultaneously.
-The Registrar will notify students of the results of the evaluation/audit.
+Students who wish to earn a SECOND DEGREE from Manchester Community-Technical College will be required to: complete a minimum of 15 credits beyond the number required for the initial degree, fulfill all requirements of the second degree, and pay a second graduation fee of \$30 if degrees are not received simultaneously.
+The Registrar's Office will notify students of the results of the evaluation/audit.

-If you apply but cannot meet the requirements by the established deadline, your name will be placed on the following year's graduation list.
+Late Applicants:

-If you missed the March 1999 graduation deadline or are short four (or less) credits to graduate, you may request special permission to participate in the ceremony.
-Your name will not be printed in the program and your certificate/degree will not be ordered until all requirements have been met.
+- 1. If you apply but cannot meet the requirements by the established deadline, your name will be placed on the following year's potential graduation list. - 2.
+If you missed the March 2000 graduation deadline or are short four (or less) credits to graduate, you may request special permission to participate in the ceremony.
+Your name may not be printed in the program and your certificate/degree will not be ordered until all requirements have been met. - 3.
+Students will be permitted to take part in the graduation exercises, provided they are within a maximum of four (4) credits of completion of their degree requirements; these credits are to be completed during the summer of that same year. - 4.
+Students who file a graduation application after the March deadline will be considered on a case by case basis after submitting a detailed explanation and appearing before a review panel appointed by the Dean of Students, consisting of one faculty member and one staff member and the Dean of Students.